This Whiskey BBQ Sauce From Scratch is smokey, sweet, and tangy. It's the perfect BBQ sauce for any meat you want to

 In this household, we grill a lot.
 Even during the cold, rainy, Portland nights my studly husband will be out there with a head lamp and raincoat grillin' up something delicious.
 That's how deep his dedication to his craft is.
 And I'd be lying if I said it wasn't one of his (many) selling features.
 That and his ability to whip up something like this Whiskey BBQ Sauce From Scratch!

 In addition to being our resident grill master, he also made us this delicious BBQ sauce.
-Which may explain why there’s so much bourbon whiskey in it… But really, what’s not to love about a sauce that has onion and garlic cooked in whiskey and then simmered to deliciousness with ketchup, liquid smoke, Worcestershire sauce, garlic, tomato paste, brown sugar, apple cider vinegar, fresh ground pepper, and plenty of hot sauce?Right, not much.
+Which may explain why there's so much bourbon whiskey in it...
+But really, what's not to love about a sauce that has onion and garlic cooked in whiskey and then simmered to deliciousness with ketchup, liquid smoke, Worcestershire sauce, garlic, tomato paste, brown sugar, apple cider vinegar, fresh ground pepper, and plenty of hot sauce?Right, not much.
 Once the sauce is brought to a boil and simmered for a good 20 minutes, and you have an amazing smokey, slightly sweet, super flavorful Whiskey BBQ Sauce From Scratch.
 Yes, it takes longer than opening a bottle from the store, but trust me, the flavor is worth it.
-Wait ’til you see what we did with this deliciousness and a pork shoulder… Hint: my husband may have eaten the results for 6 straight meals. 😉
+We used this sauce to make the most delicious Pulled Pork Sandwiches From Scratch that my husband maaayyy have eaten for many many meals in a row - including breakfast. 😉